phungdoanh/fantastic-ios/README.md

 Reactive Programming

-- [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa) A framework for composing and transforming streams of values
 - [RxSwift](https://github.com/ReactiveX/RxSwift) Reactive Programming in Swift

 Image Loader

-- [SDWebImage](https://github.com/rs/SDWebImage) Asynchronous image downloader with cache support with an UIImageView category
 - [Kingfisher](https://github.com/onevcat/Kingfisher) A lightweight and pure Swift implemented library for downloading and caching image from the web.

 Autolayout

-- [Masonry](https://github.com/SnapKit/Masonry) Harness the power of AutoLayout NSLayoutConstraints with a simplified, chainable and expressive syntax.
-Supports iOS and OSX Auto Layout
 - [SnapKit](https://github.com/SnapKit/SnapKit) A Swift Autolayout DSL for iOS & OS X
 - [Cartography](https://github.com/robb/Cartography) A declarative Auto Layout DSL for Swift